-The pandemic has forced a retreat into our homes in the grand finale of our atomization and separation from nature, which started with the enclosures.
-Physically distanced, with the fragility of the economic system exposed, we have remembered our interdependence.
-Many of us have rediscovered ways of self-organizing and the culture of commoning that has been overlooked as a vital way to address climate change.
+In early 2020, the Covid-19 pandemic forced a retreat into our homes in a grand finale of our atomization and separation from nature — a separation that was exacerbated by enclosures.
+Yet physically distanced (and with the fragility of the economic system exposed) we remembered our interdependence.
+Many of us rediscovered ways of self-organizing and returned to the culture of commoning that has been overlooked as a vital way to address many issues, like climate change.

 Flexing this collective but atrophied muscle has felt like a very new way of working.
 John Vervaeke describes how it is this that once saved humanity before.
 A near-cataclysmic moment in the Upper Paleolithic period gave birth to modern humans.
 This was an environmental degradation of such a scale that humanity was reduced to scraping survival in huddled pockets.
 Our re-emergence from that period was enabled by a flourishing of new social practices of collaboration: trading rituals of trust with strangers, initiation rituals of loyalty to the group.
 It took a near-extinction level event for humanity to upgrade in the Paleolithic.
 Our response to Covid-19 could see us adapt to meet the challenge of climate change without the cataclysm.